alyshakt/web-ui-test-framework-py/ASSIGNMENT.md

 3. Existing patients need to call us at (516) 505-7201 or email support@mindful.care to schedule an appointment.

-4. There should be a FAQ that describes that cancelation within 24 hours of the appointment or a no-show results in a
+4. There should be a FAQ that describes that cancellation within 24 hours of the appointment or a no-show results in a
    $25 fee.

 PROJECT DELIVERABLES